 0.30 points will be awarded for each percent of total units that are owner-occupied and restricted to occupancy by households with incomes not exceeding the Moderate-Income limit.

-0.80 points will be awarded for each percent of total units that are owner-occupied and restricted to occupancy by households with incomes not exceeding the Lower Income limit.
+0.80 points will be awarded for each percent of total units that are owner-occupied and restricted to occupancy by households with incomes not exceeding the Lower-Income limit.

-0.40 points will be awarded for each percent of total units that are rental units restricted to occupancy by households with incomes not exceeding 50 percent of Area Median Income.
+0.40 points will be awarded for each percent of total units that are rental units restricted to occupancy by households with incomes not exceeding 50 percent of AMI.

-2.0 points will be awarded for each percent of total units that are rental units restricted to occupancy by households with incomes less than or equal to 30 percent of Area Median Income, or that are or will be covered by a long-term, project-based rental or operating subsidy contract under a program that either has a history of predominately serving households at this income level or that by design will reliably serve this population.
+2.0 points will be awarded for each percent of total units that are rental units restricted to occupancy by households with incomes less than or equal to 30 percent of AMI, or that are or will be covered by a long-term, project-based rental or operating subsidy contract under a program that either has a history of predominately serving households at this income level or that by design will reliably serve this population.

-Density – 40 points maximum Applications will be scored based on the extent to which the average residential density of the Qualifying Infill Project, adjusted by unit size, exceeds the required density specified in Section 303(c)(4).
+Density – 40 points maximum Applications will be scored based on the extent to which the Net Density of the Qualifying Infill Project exceeds the required density specified in Section 303(c)(4).
 Density calculations shall be evidenced by a date stamped map certified by a licensed State of California professional such as an architect, engineer, or surveyor.

 (1) Net Density will be adjusted by unit size (and commercial space as applicable) as follows:

-Example = Mixed-use project, three-quarter (¾) acre, urban site, with 12 1-bedroom units at 800 sq. ft. each, twelve 2-bedroom units at 1,100 sq. ft. each, and 5,000 sq. ft. of commercial space.
+Example = Mixed-use project, three-quarter acre, urban site, with 12 one-bedroom units at 800 square feet each, 12 two-bedroom units at 1,100 square feet each, and 5,000 square feet of commercial space.

 Based on the density factors in the chart below, the equation looks like this: